shawnlaffan/BiodiverseR/README.md

 This code also assumes you have run a git clone of this repo and are at the top level of this repo.

-Do not run this code using the RStudio console, particularly on Windows.
-The rtools libraries can interfere with some of the perl module compilations, and the RStudioconsole adds these to the path.
-If you are on Windows then use a ```Cmd``` window.

 ``` bash
 cpanm https://github.com/shawnlaffan/biodiverse.git